Common Holiday Decorating InjuriesJanuary 14, 2019

 Is There Anything Attorneys Can Do?

-If your client has started a lawsuit from decorating during the holidays but has concerns about how to pay all their expenses, USClaims may be able to help.
+If your client has started a lawsuit due to sustaining holiday decorating injuries but has concerns about how to pay all their expenses, USClaims may be able to help.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.